 The fight to repeal the Government Pension Offset and the

-Windfall Elimination Provision (WEP) has been long and frustrating, but
+Windfall Elimination Provision (WEP) has been long and

-payouts for those people in state or
+social security monthly payouts for those people in state or

 even if they received credits in other jobs.

 Immediate action is needed: Find out if your member of

 Congress has signed onto H.R.
 1205, the Social Security Fairness

 Act of 2017.
 The list, linked

 here, can be sorted by state.

-- Even though in the past we have had less support from both sides of the aisle who realize that the
+- Even though in the past we have had less support

+Congress from both sides of the aisle who realize that the

 offset and provision are either poorly written or just plain

 - In late February, H.R.
 1205, the new House bill to

 fully repeal both the GPO and the WEP was introduced by

 Rodney Davis of Illinois, and it already has 89 co-sponsors.

 - Republicans often see the WEP as poorly written and

 making no sense from a financial point of view.
 In addition,

 many of them find it problematic that the offset and

 provision were imposed on us with no warning.
 (A 2005 law

 positions must be inform about GPO and WEP).

 - It is likely that there will be some major changes

 to Social Security, either in this present 115th Congress

 (2017-2018) or the next one.
 Therefore, we need to continue

 You can find your Representative on this

 list.
-Save his or her number on your phone or save the
+Save his or her number on your phone or save

-explain how the GPO and WEP has unfairly punished
+co-sponsor, explain how the GPO and WEP has unfairly punished

 There are very few Senators who have signed onto the new Senate

 GPO/WEP repeal bill, proposed by Sherrod Brown, (S. 915).
 Right

-now it is just: Collins, Murkowski, Baldwin, Heller, McCaskill, King,
+now it is just: Collins, Murkowski, Baldwin, Heller, McCaskill,

-House and Senate by using the link on our home page.
+both the House and Senate by using the link on our home page.
 Ssfairness.com.

 Last year we had a Senate

 1651) introduced by Senator Brown from Ohio with 18

 bill, House Bill HR

-973, was introduced by Representative Davis of Illinois with 122
+973, was introduced by Representative Davis of

-Representative Brady from Texas introduced HR
+AN ALTERNATE, Representative Brady from Texas introduced HR

 711 and had 43 cosponsors.
 This bill would have

 A couple of things to think about:

-The current members of the House of Representatives are the most junior
+The current members of the House of Representatives are the most

-number of them have only been in Washington for 1-3
+very large number of them have only been in Washington for 1-3

 terms.
 They may not know about the Offsets.
 They need to hear

 Many employee groups have not made their voices heard despite

-Don't forget to also send hand-written notes to your legislators and
+Don't forget to also send hand-written notes to your legislators

-the Representative's position are helpful.
+asking for the Representative's position are helpful.
 (If they

 please let us know so we can keep track.)